omad/odc-tools/README.md

 Installation
 ------------

-Cloud tools depend on `aiobotocore` package which has a dependency on a specific version of `botocore`.
+The AWS cloud tools depend on the `aiobotocore` package which has a dependency on a specific version of `botocore`.
 Another package we use, `boto3`, also depends on a specific version of `botocore`.
 As a result having both `aiobotocore` and `boto3` in one environment can be a bit tricky.
 The easiest way to solve this,